-Semester A Semester B Lec.
-Lab.
-Course No. and Name Lec.
-Lab Course No. and Name AE13a Shopwork I 1 4 AE20b Shopwork II AE21b Oil Hydraulics I 1 2 4 AE45 Soil and Water Management 2 2 AE55b Materials Handling 2 AS11a,b Animal Husbandry - Equipment 2 4 Skills 0 2 AS44b Animal Breeding 3 0 AS40a Feeds & Feeding 3 2 AS47b Animal Health 2 2 AS42a Breeds and Selection 1 2 AS70b Animal Nutrition 3 0 AS46a Animal Physiology 2 2 B40b Plant Pathology 2 3 B43a Entomology 2 2 B41b Plant Physiology 2 2 PS10a Plant Science Skills I 0 2 EB41b Business Law 3 0 PS43a Berry Crop Prod.
-1 2 PS11b Plant Science Skills II 0 4 PS53a Vegetable Prod.
-3 3 PS44b Tree Fruits 1 2 One Humanities Subject 3 PS42b Cash Crops and Seed Production 2 1 PS49b Potato Production 2 2 PS76b Crop Physiology 3 2 PS200b Greenhouse Crop Production 3 2

-The student will be placed on a selected farm for seven months (May to December inclusive) of intensive farm training with the farm operator as instructor.
+Semester A Semester B Course No. and Name Lec Lab Course No. and Name Lec Lab AE13a Shopwork I 1 4 AE20b Shopwork II 1 4 AE45a Soil and Water AE21b Oil Hydraulics I 2 2 Management 2 2 AE55b Materials Handling AS11a,b Animal Husbandry Equipment 2 4 Skills 0 2 AS44b Animal Breeding 3 0 AS40a Feeds & Feeding 3 2 AS47b Animal Health 2 2 AS42a Breeds and Selection 1 2 AS70b Animal Nutrition 3 0 AS46a Animal Physiology 2 2 B40b Plant Pathology 2 3 B43a Entomology 2 2 B41b Plant Physiology 2 2 PS10a Plant Science Skills I 0 2 EB41b Business Law 3 0 PS43a Berry Crop Production 1 2 PS11b Plant Science Skills II 0 4 PS53a Vegetable Production 3 3 PS44b Tree Fruits 1 2 One Humanities Subject PS42b Cash Crops and Seed Production 2 1 PS49b Potato Production 2 2 PS76b Plant Product Physiology 3 2 PS200b Greenhouse Crop Production 3 2 months (May to December inclusive) of intensive farm training with the farm operator as instructor.
 Satisfactory levels of proficiency must be attained in a number of farm skills, and in the planning and management aspects of operating a farm.
 A comprehensive farm planning project is begun during this phase of the training program.